Tradescantia ernestiana E.S. Anderson & Woodson

 Family - Commelinaceae

-Inflorescence - Terminal fascicle of +/-15 flowers blooming 1-3 at a time.
-Pedicels to 3.5cm long, glabrous or with a few pilose hairs near apex, erect in flower, nodding in fruit.
+Inflorescence - Terminal cluster blooming 1-3 flowers at a time.
+Flower stalks 20-32 mm long, pubescent with nonglandular hairs, erect in flower, nodding in fruit.

 Flowering - April - May.

-Habitat - Mesic upland woods, streambanks, ravines, shaded bluffs.
+Habitat - Mesic upland forests, streambanks, ravines, shaded bluffs, on calcareous substrates.

 Other info. - This striking species is found in a handful of southern Ozark counties.
+Beyond Missouri it occurs in only four other states, in two of which it is considered rare.
 The plant is smaller than most others in the genus but has good-sized flowers.